The Tax Freedom Day Clock

 2000 Statistical Yearbook of the Immigration & Naturalization Service (6.2mb PDF)

-2003 World Wealth Report (Merrill Lynch/Ernst & Young)
+2003 World Wealth Report (Press Release)

 American Citizens Residing Abroad (US Bureau of Consular Affairs)